Ai-Adventures/Python_test_submissions/README.md

 # Python_test_submissions

-## Insturctions for test submission
+## Instructions for test submission

 **Step 1:** Navigate to the main page of the repository.